 So what happens when people don’t properly consult professional translators for their language needs?
 As we found out from singer Ariana Grande last month, it can culminate in a pretty painful and very permanent mistake.

 Grande recently revealed via Instagram a snap of a new Japanese hand tattoo dedicated to her latest song, ‘7 rings.’
 However, her tattoo ‘七輪’ doesn’t translate as ‘7 rings’, as she had intended.
 In Japanese, the characters actually translate to ‘shichirin’, meaning a small barbecue grill...
 Not exactly what she had in mind, we imagine.

-When Swedish vacuum manufacturer Electrolux launched their products in the U.S., they needed a catchy ad campaign to capture the imagination of the American consumer.
+When Swedish vacuum manufacturer Electrolux launched its products in the U.S., it needed a catchy ad campaign to capture the imagination of the American consumer.